Skip to content

 Cost per year comparison of buying second-hand versus new

-Compare cost per year of buying second-hand versus new including repair buffer and expected life.
-Enter new price and second-hand price for an instant result.
+Compare cost per year of buying second-hand versus new, including a repair buffer and the expected useful life of each option.

 What this tool does